SystemsApproach/security/principles.rst

 vendor we wish to patronize and not handing over our credit card to some impostor.

-To authenticate a party we're communicating with, in turn, implies that we must have a concept of *identity*.
-That is, we need a system by which the entities involved in communication, often called *principals*, can be securely identified.
-As we discuss later, this problem is harder to solve than it might first appear.
+Authentication implies that we must have a concept of *identity*.
+That is, we need a system by which communicating entities, often called *principals*, can securely identify each other.
+This problem is harder to solve than it might first appear.
 How can we know that a website with a particular URL actually represents the business with whom we wish to communicate?
 Or how does a banking system know that the person behind a particular HTTP request is actually the account holder?

 Integrity also requires messages be *original* and *timely*, which is threatened by the possibility data is captured and then retransmitted